Disabled Veterans Market Value Exclusion - Frequently Asked Questions

 How long will the benefit continue into the future for a surviving spouse of a qualified disabled veteran?

-Surviving spouses will receive the benefit of the value exclusion for eight additional years after the disabled veteran has passed away or until the spouse sells, transfers, or otherwise disposes of the property, whichever comes first.
-The eight-year duration begins during the taxes payable year in which the veteran passes away.
+Surviving spouses will receive the benefit of the value exclusion until the spouse sells, transfers, or otherwise disposes of the property, whichever comes first.
+A spouse must notify the assessor if there is a change to the spouse's marital status, ownership of the property or use of the property as a permanent residence.

 Do relative homesteads qualify?